ERP: A Software Upgrade

 This is a big job.
-We have partnered with CampusWorks, an exclusively higher ed consulting and services firm with nearly 20 years’ experience throughout Canada and the US.
+We partnered with CampusWorks, an exclusively higher ed consulting and services firm with nearly 20 years’ experience throughout Canada and the US.
 They have helped more than 100 post-secondary institutions evaluate, select and implement an ERP system.

-By winter of 2019-20, we expect to present one or more options to the BU Board of Governors, which will decide how to proceed.
+Later this winter, we expect to present one or more options to the BU Board of Governors, which will decide how to proceed.
 A full transition to an ERP would be done with care over a period of several years.